-- USDA scientists are part of an international team that has found a way to boost the nutritional value of broccoli, tomatoes, corn, and other staple crops like oats and rice.
+- Participated in an international team that has found a way to boost the nutritional value of broccoli, tomatoes, corn, and other staple crops like oats and rice.

-- USDA created the Food Environment Atlas, which offers an interactive tool for mapping a wide range of county-level indicators of the food environment, food assistance, and affordabilityindicators such as distance to full-service grocery stores, incomes and poverty rates, health outcomes, and State-level participation rates for food assistance programs.
+- Created the Food Environment Atlas, which offers an interactive tool for mapping a wide range of county-level indicators of the food environment, food assistance, and affordability indicators such as distance to full-service grocery stores, incomes and poverty rates, health outcomes, and State-level participation rates for food assistance programs.
 This tool provides a spatial overview of a community's ability to access healthy food and its success in doing so.

 Conserving Natural Resources and Combating Climate Change

-- USDA researchers examined the potential impacts of a suite of climate scenarios on U.S. crop production.
+- Examined the potential impacts of a suite of climate scenarios on U.S. crop production.
 Studies like these will help policymakers, farmers, industry leaders and others better understand the effects of and adapt to a changing climate on America's crop production.

-- USDA scientists are developing rice and corn crops that are drought- and flood-resistant, and help improve the productivity of soil, as well as production systems that require increasing smaller amounts of pesticides or none at all.
+- Began to develop rice and corn crops that are drought- and flood-resistant, and help improve the productivity of soil.

-- USDA researchers created i-Tree, urban forest management software to help cities understand the value of urban trees through carbon sequestration, erosion protection, energy conservation and water filtration.
+- Created i-Tree, urban forest management software to help cities understand the value of urban trees through carbon sequestration, erosion protection, energy conservation and water filtration.

-- USDA scientists conduct research on the use of wood as a building material, helping companies meet green building design standards and creating jobs using forest products.
-We also worked with Major League Baseball to reduce the occurrence of broken baseball bats.
+- Conducted research on the use of wood as a building material, helping companies meet green building design standards and creating jobs using forest products.
+USDA partnered with WoodWorks to train architects, engineers and builders about the benefits of advanced wood building materials, resulting in 58 projects presently under construction, and over $15.6 million in incremental lumber sales.
+USDA scientists also worked with Major League Baseball to reduce the occurrence of broken baseball bats.

-- USDA supports families managing through tough economic times by helping residents save energy at home and conserve water, with a program run by Cooperative Extension and our land-grant university partners.
+- Supported families managing through tough economic times by helping residents save energy at home and conserve water, with a program run by Cooperative Extension and our land-grant university partners.
 Participants in the program saved an average of $350 per year on utility bills.